adilshehzad786/Study-guide-for-Exam-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions/All About Source Control/All About Source Control.md

 # All About Source Control

-Wrote a code for development, defined variables performed a dry run, and undertook multiple code revisions only to discover that the previously written code was better than the latest one.
-Reverting to the previous code well is not an easy thing to do.
-At times, it was a difficult task on the developer's end.
+Writing code for development, defining variables, performing dry runs, and undergoing multiple code revisions can lead to discovering that the previously written code was better than the latest revision.
+Reverting to the previous code is not always straightforward and can be a challenging task for developers.

-The **modification, update, reversion** formulated **Version Control System**.
-Version Control System keeps track of files modification, deletion of files, or folder in a working director.
-Let's discuss the version control Systems more in detail.
+The **modification, update, reversion** of files led to the development of the **Version Control System** (VCS).
+A Version Control System keeps track of file modifications, deletions, and additions within a working directory.
+Let's delve deeper into the concept of version control systems.

 ## Version Control System